top of page

 Available from Artologie.

-This painting is a triptych, three original ink paintings each 29.7 high x 21 wide x 2 deep cms, which are titled, dated and signed on the reverse side.
-In its painted tray the frame size is 35 x 69 cms, fitted with 2 x metal D-rings and cord ready to hang..
+This painting is a triptych.
+Three original ink paintings on birchwood panels 29.7 high x 21 wide x 2 deep cms, each titled, dated and signed on the reverse side and framed in a hand-painted tray frame measuring 35 x 69 cms, fitted with 2 x metal D-rings and cord ready to hang..

 ‘India ink’ (also known as Chinese ink) stems from one of the oldest and most durable pigments of all time: carbon black.
 Originally made from ash mixed with a binder such as water, liquid or glue, various recipes for carbon black can be found as far back in history as the ancient Egyptians and Greeks.
 Modern day India ink is pigment mixed with water or varnish or gelatin to make the ink more durable or waterproof when dry.